DUKW

 Designed by a partnership under military auspices of Sparkman & Stephens and General Motors Corporation (GMC), the DUKW was used for the transportation of goods and troops over land and water.
 Excelling at approaching and crossing beaches in amphibious warfare attacks, it was intended only to last long enough to meet the demands of combat.
-Surviving DUKWs have since found popularity as tourist craft in marine environments.
+Surviving DUKWs have since found popularity as tourist craft providing travel across aquatic areas.

 Etymology

 The name DUKW comes from General Motors Corporation model nomenclature: